great-expectations/great_expectations/docs/guides/connecting_to_your_data/overview.md

 ### 4. Save the Datasource configuration to your Data Context.

 What is the point of configuring a Datasource if you can't easily use it in the future?
-It this point you will want to save your Datasource configuration to your Data Context.
+At this point you will want to save your Datasource configuration to your Data Context.
 This can be done easily by using the `add_datasource()` function, which is conveniently accessible from your Data Context.

 <Tabs
   groupId="yaml-or-python"